pierre-24/osmipy/documentation/source/about-smiles.rst

         branched_atom' := atom ring_id* ;
         chain' := branched_atom' ring_bond* branch* ((bond | DOT)? chain')? ;

-    Since it needs a final validation step, it would still requires backtracking, but whatever.

 The relation between the AST objects is given by the following figure:

 .. figure:: ./images/smiles_classes.png
     :align: center

     Flowchart of the different AST objects.
-    Note that the ``parent`` attributes is set at the initialization of the object (except the blue arrow, ``target``, which is set by the validator)
+    Note that the ``parent`` attributes is set at the initialization of the object

 A ``Chain`` is a succession of ``BranchedAtom``, but those can have ``Branch`` (other chains) or ``RingBond`` (loops in the graph).